 For example, if your company hires a new Human Resources consulting agency, update that information in the handbook.
-You never want someone experiencing harassment to not know who to turn to with their complaint.
+You never want someone experiencing harassment not to know who to turn to with their complaint.

 By keeping your sexual harassment policy updated in your handbook, you ensure the safety of your employees and mitigate sexual harassment.

-Mitigate Sexual Misconduct with These Seven Steps
+Mitigate Sexual Misconduct at Work with These Seven Steps